akeneo/pim-helpcenter/content/md/first-steps/manage-product-identifiers.md

 Once you have modified your product details in the file, ensure the “UUID” column is still included in the document as it will help identify your products to update them.

 Here are a few use cases when importing products
-- If there are no UUID nor SKU columns in a row, a new product will be created and a UUID will be generated
+- If there are no UUID nor SKU columns in a row, a new product will be created and a UUID will be generated.
-- If the UUID and the SKU of a product don’t match, the UUID will prevail and the current SKU will be modified by the new one
+- If the UUID and the SKU of a product don’t match, the UUID will prevail and the current SKU will be modified by the new one.
-- If there is no UUID but a SKU of an existing product, the product will be updated as it always worked
+- If there is no UUID but a SKU of an existing product, the product will be updated as it always worked.
-- If there is a UUID but no SKU for an existing product, the product will be updated -->
+- If there is a UUID but no SKU for an existing product, the product will be updated. -->

 ## Update your products with the API